cerberustesting/cerberus-core/images/cerberus-as-glassfish/README.md

 Note the use of the `-d` and `-P` arguments to let image be run as deamon and open ports outside container which is the common use.

-To run image by connecting to a MySQL Cerberus database located at `<database_host>:<database_port>` you could run (assume we are using default values for database type, name, username, and password):
+To run image by connecting to a MySQL Cerberus database located at `<database_host>:<database_port>` you could run (assume we are using default values for name, username, and password):

 docker run -d -P -e DATABASE_HOST='<database_host>' -e DATABASE_PORT='<database_port>' cerberus/cerberus-as-glassfish:latest